The Making Of A Gigolo (11) - Renee Zimmerman

 Bobby wouldn’t have thought about molesting the woman, even when he found her with her covers kicked off, lying in only the shirt she’d changed into when she’d come to the house the night before.
 She hadn’t brought a change of underwear, and her lower body was naked.

 Still sleeping, she looked young, and helpless, except that she was fully grown.
-Her pussy hair was light brown, and sparse, doing nothing to cover the pouting tight lips that guarded her sex.
+Her pubic hair was light brown, and sparse, doing nothing to cover the pouting tight lips that guarded her sex.

 He lifted a blanket, pulled it up to her chest, and then shook her awake.